stephan-james/intellij-extend/README.md

 ### Configuration

 - Open the "Tools" section in IntelliJ preferences dialog and find the IntelliJ eXtend configuration tab. ![intellij-extend preferences](https://cloud.githubusercontent.com/assets/11229521/7433259/dcfe59c4-f02f-11e4-97ef-1fb2d517240c.png)
-- In the field "Command to execute" fill in the command line of the program you want to be executed.
+- In the field **"Command to execute"** fill in the command line of the program you want to be executed.
 This can be any arbitrary command which regularly can be used in an operating system shell too.
 - There are three macros (argument variables) provided for this command line:
   - **$TransferPath$**: the absolute path of the transfer files directory
   - **$TransferBuffer$**: the absolute path of the buffer transfer file (*.buffer*)
   - **$TransferSelection$**: the absolute path of the selection transfer file (*.selection*)
+- In the field **“Directory for transfer files”** you can specify the path to the directory in which the transfer files will be created.
+If you leave this field blank the plugin uses a directory named *“com.sjd.intellijextend”* within the temporary io directory.